jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

 help advise senior US Congressional staffers on supply chain security, and to contribute to the technical vision for OpenSSF.
-She has also begun to advocate for the creation of a security incident response helpline for under\-resourced open source projects who believe their project to be under active attack and require emergency intervention.152021 NCC Group Annual Research ReportIn the wake of the Log4Shell vulnerability (CVE\-2021\- 44228, as well as CVE\-2021\-45046 and CVE\-2021\-
+She has also begun to advocate for the creation of a security incident response helpline for under\-resourced open source projects who believe their project to be under active attack and require emergency intervention.
+In November 2021, Jennifer Fernick was an invited Keynote Speaker at the Linux Foundation Member
+Summit, where in her presentation, Securing Open Source Software, she made a case for why coordinated efforts to secure the open source ecosystem are urgently needed to strengthen software supply chain security.
+She and her co\-speaker, David Wheeler of the Linux Foundation, also highlighted progress made since OpenSSFs founding in August 2020\.
+A recording of this presentation is available here.Later that month, Jennifer was also voted onto the new Governing Board of the Open Source Security Foundation as the new General Member Representative, where joins senior technical executives from major technology companies including AWS, Cisco, Dell, GitHub, Google, Facebook, IBM, Intel, Microsoft, Oracle, Red Hat, VMWare, and more to help lead an industry\- wide effort to help secure the open source ecosystem.
+This was discussed in detail in this press release.In the wake of the Log4Shell vulnerability (CVE\-2021\- 44228, as well as CVE\-2021\-45046 and CVE\-2021\-
 1\. affecting the open\-source project, Log4J, we
 responded in a number of ways: Firstly, by publishing our